KoljaB/RealtimeSTT/README.md

 ## Install

-Use Python 3.11 or newer for the current pinned dependency set.
+The current CI matrix covers Python 3.11 and 3.12.
+Python 3.13 and newer are not release targets until dependency and CI gates are available.

 ```bash
 pip install "RealtimeSTT[faster-whisper]"